 NS1’s implementation is quite flexible and nuanced.
 It is based on the token bucket algorithm, which allots a certain number of tokens for some period of time.
 Each token represents a request.
-Available tokens may be used as quickly as you wish, but will only be replenished at a rate equal to the number of tokens allowed per period divided by the number of seconds in a period.
+Available tokens may be used as quickly as your automation is capable of sending requests.* Tokens will only be replenished at a rate equal to the number of tokens allowed per period divided by the number of seconds in a period.
 For example, an API route with rate limiting set at 300 tokens per 60 second period would allow you to make up to 300 requests as fast as you wish, but depleted tokens will only be replenished at a rate of 5 per second (300 divided by 60).

 When a user makes a request to the NS1 API, the response includes additional headers which provide precise API rate limiting information, including: